chrishodgson/chrishodgson.github.io/symfony/_posts/2017-10-16-symfony-postcode-validator-constraint.md

     label: "Symfony.com: Create a custom Validation Constraint"}
 ---

+Note: excludes British Forces postcodes when validating the UK postcode.

 #### PostcodeConstraint
 Contains the message to display should the validation fail.

 ```php
 <?php
 namespace AppBundle\Validator\Constraint;

 use Symfony\Component\Validator\Constraint;